chrisnoonan98675/site/navigation-beta/index.markdown

 title: Navigation beta
 ---

 This page exists to gather feedback on a new way of organizing and navigating the technical documentation.
-Dive in and try it, or scroll down to read some background information.

-## Try it out

-To get started, expand items in the menu on the left!
-Note that most links don't work; this is just a prototype to show you the proposed approach.
+To get started, expand items in the menu on the left.

+Note that most links in the menu don't work; it's a prototype to show you the proposed approach.

+## Background information

+In December 2014, we launched a new version of the documentation site, powered by [Jekyll](https://jekyllrb.com) and based on [topics](http://techwhirl.com/getting-started-with-topic-based-writing/) instead of manuals.
+In the subsequent two years, we've learned that while this implementation provides many benefits, there's still room to improve.
+Some goals are to:

+* Ensure that the user sees overview and getting started information as early as possible
+* Guide the user through the business goals they want to achieve
+* Make documentation about plugins and APIs more visible
+* Consolidate pieces of information that the user may need at the same time

+And on the back end:

+* Make it easier to control the structure of the site menu
+* Eliminate manual work required to maintain index pages and redirects
+* Reduce the time required to generate the site so local editing is easier

+To achieve these goals, I:

+* Changed the sidebar into a multi-level menu that provides access to all site content
+* Organized conceptual information and low-level tasks under high-level business goals
+* Combined related information from multiple places into longer, more comprehensive topics

+Please take a look, think about the questions below, and drop me an email with your feedback at [ajohnston@xebialabs.com](mailto:ajohnston@xebialabs.com).

+— Amy

-### General questions
+## General questions

 * How inconvenient would it be for you — and for the users you know — if some existing URLs started returning 404 errors?
 * If you followed an old link that returned a 404 error, would this type of navigation would help you find the information that you were looking for?

-### Navigation questions
+## Navigation questions

 While looking at the menu, please consider: